evginny/Card-Game/README.md

 ## Extra feature

-As an extra feature, there is customization of the card backs and background colors of the panels within the game.
+As an extra feature, there is the customization of the card backs and background colors of the panels within the game.
 All images used in this game are open source.

 ## Running the Game